JarrodKane/noover/README.md

 # React + TypeScript + Vite

+Used the React + TypeScript + Vite template to create a new project.
+I wanted to get something up and going quickly.
+1. Create a project with a template
+2. Add in DB that is needed with bad data we want to test against
+3. Display the data in a table

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: